Ian Martin (UN official): Other

 In 2003, he was given an honorary doctorate by the University of Essex.

-Martin was also Vice President of the International Center for Transitional Justice from 2002 to 2005.
-He has lectured on human rights at universities including Harvard Law School and his writings include Self-Determination in East Timor: the United Nations, the Ballot, and International Intervention.
+Martin was also Vice President of the International Center for Transitional Justice from 2002 to 2005, and Executive Director of Security Council Report from 2015 to 2018.
+He has lectured on human rights at universities including Harvard Law School and his writings include Self-Determination in East Timor: the United Nations, the Ballot, and International Intervention and All Necessary Measures?
+The United Nations and International Intervention in Libya.

 Views

 Martin has supported the International Commission of Jurists's conclusion that war crimes and acts of genocide had been committed by the Pakistan Army and its collaborators during the Bangladesh Liberation War.
 In supporting a trial for war crimes by the International Crimes Tribunal, he has voiced the opinion that the process must be free of political pressures.

 Martin is opposed to the death penalty and has campaigned against its use worldwide.